- NEWS --- Janco Associates Launches CIO & IT Manager Blog

 Janco's top ten businesses should follow to minimize business interruption from wildfires in business parks…

-Top ten by Janco - Wildfire causes an increased business interruption risk as the number of companies located in business parks in the outskirts of population centers rises.
+Top ten factors to minimize wildfire risks -Top ten by Janco - Wildfire causes an increased business interruption risk as the number of companies located in business parks in the outskirts of population centers rises.

 This year scores of fires sparked by high temperatures, severe drought conditions and strong winds have blanketed the western part of the US, including Utah, California, Washington, Montana, Oregon, Idaho, Nevada and Arizona, making this fire season one of the worst in history for this area.
 According to the National Interagency Fire Center (NIFC), over 43,000 individual wild fires burned a record 6.8 million acres cross the West since January.
 The wildfire season continues through early number and prediction of over 7.5 million acres is now being made by some forecasters.